jmoore2081/smackgrc/src/pages/about/index.md

     image: /img/undraw_Savings_dwkw.png
     left_or_right: left
     text: >-
-      Straightforward transparent high-value pricing is important to us.
+      Affordable, transparent pricing is important to us.
 Pricing is based on the number "Power Users" which includes individuals in Audit, Compliance and/or Risk Management positions.
 People that will be in the application as part of their day to day.
+There is no additional charge for users which are seldom using the application.

       Annual pricing tiers: